Ron Simmons: Doom (1989-1991)

 Soon after, in March 1989, Simmons began showing signs of a heel turn as he got more aggressive in his matches, including a non-title match against fellow babyface, then-NWA World Heavyweight Champion Ricky "The Dragon" Steamboat and a match on the April 29, 1989 episode of World Championship Wrestling, where he broke the rules during what was supposed to be a face vs. face match against Junkyard Dog.
 Simmons won the match when the referee, Ron's future manager Teddy Long made a fast count (Long was fired (kayfabe) as referee by Jim Herd immediately following this match).
-He completed his heel turn on the May 27 episode of World Championship Wrestling during a tag team match, where he teamed with Ranger Ross against the Samoan Swat Team as part of a tournament for the vacant NWA World Tag Team Championship, leaving him in the ring alone when Long came out.
+He completed his heel turn on the May 27 episode of World Championship Wrestling during a tag team match, where he teamed with Ranger Ross against the Samoan SWAT Team as part of a tournament for the vacant NWA World Tag Team Championship, leaving him in the ring alone when Long came out.
 Simmons later teamed up with Butch Reed to form Doom.
 In the beginning, the members of Doom were masked and only known as Doom #1 and Doom #2, managed by Woman.
 In their pay-per-view debut at Halloween Havoc 1989, Doom defeated The Steiner Brothers.
-In the "Iron Team Tournament" at Starrcade 1989, Doom finished fourth, losing all three of their matches.
+In the "Iron Team Tournament" at Starrcade '89: Future Shock, Doom finished fourth, losing all three of their matches.
 Doom's misfortune continued as Woman soon dropped the team to manage The Four Horsemen.
 Then on February 6, 1990, at Clash of the Champions X, Doom hit rock bottom when they were defeated by Rick and Scott Steiner and as a result of the stipulation were forced to unmask.

-With new manager Long, they rebounded and defeated The Steiner Brothers for the NWA World Tag Team Championship at Capital Combat in 1990.
-They held the title for nine months, defeating teams like The Rock 'n' Roll Express and feuding with The Four Horsemen.
-Among their most memorable encounters during their title reign was a street fight against Horsemen Arn Anderson and Barry Windham at Starrcade 1990 which ended in a no-contest when Windham pinned Simmons while Reed simultaneously pinned Anderson.
-Doom were recognized as the first holders of the WCW World Tag Team Championship in January 1991, finally losing the titles to The Freebirds at WrestleWar in February 1991.
-Subsequently, Doom broke up, with Simmons turning face and feuding with Reed, defeating him in a cage match at the very first SuperBrawl.
-Simmons defeated midcarders including Oz and The Diamond Studd, then unsuccessfully challenged Lex Luger for the WCW World Heavyweight Championship at Halloween Havoc, losing the best-of-three-falls match one fall to two.
+With new manager Long, they rebounded and defeated the Steiner Brothers for the NWA World Tag Team Championship at Capital Combat in 1990.
+They held the title for nine months, defeating teams like the Rock 'n' Roll Express and feuding with The Four Horsemen (becoming tweeners in the process).
+Among their most memorable encounters during their title reign was a street fight against Horsemen Arn Anderson and Barry Windham at Starrcade '90: Collision Course which ended in a no-contest when Windham pinned Simmons while Reed simultaneously pinned Anderson.
+During Doom's reign, the titles first became known as the WCW World Tag Team Championship in January 1991.
+Doom - by then the longest reigning champions of the title's 1975-2001 lifespan - finally lost the titles to the Fabulous Freebirds at WrestleWar '91 in February 1991 after Reed accidentally struck Simmons with a foreign object, enabling Garvin to pin him.
+After the match Reed and Long turned on Ron Simmons, ending Doom as a team.

+Following WrestleWar, Simmons feuded with Reed, defeating him in a cage match at SuperBrawl I in May 1991.